uzair958/Stroke-Prediction-Data-Analysis-Case-Study/README.md

  MYSQL
  TABELUE

-I have completed this case study to showcase my skills acquired in Google data analytics specialization.
+I have completed this case study along with the contribution of Abdurrahman126 to showcase my skills acquired in Google data analytics specialization.